Astron/Astron/doc/building/readme.md

 You can download the libyaml-cpp dependency directly from https://yaml-cpp.googlecode.com/files/yaml-cpp-0.5.1.tar.gz.
 This dependency should typically be compiled and placed directly underneath the Astron/dependencies folder.

-Now that you have the depencies you can build!
+Now that you have the dependencies you can build!

 We use CMAKE to handle cross-platform compiling.
 See the individual guides for the compiler you intend on using: